 NO department, departmental unit, or member of the staff or faculty may hold proprietary interest in any piece of Stanford equipment.
 Regardless of which departmental unit ordered the item, the fund cited, or the budget expensed, the principle of Stanford ownership prevails.

 Having personally-owned equipment on campus is discouraged.
 Proof of ownership may be required.

 4. Official Systems of Record

-- Sunflower Assets (SFA): Used by DPAs and the Property Management Office (PMO) to create and maintain asset records for the accountability, tracking, physical inventory and disposal of property
+- Sunflower Assets (SFA): Used by DPAs and the Property Management Office (PMO) to create and maintain equipment and material.
+Includes accountability, tracking, physical inventory and disposal information for property

 - Grants Accounting (GA): Used by DPA’s and PMO to track fabrications while they are still work in process

-- Oracle Fixed Assets (OFA): Used to calculate and track equipment depreciation and University accounting (central office use only)
+- Fixed Assets (FA): Used to calculate and track equipment depreciation and University accounting (central office use only)

-Stanford's campus is, by its nature, a decentralized place.
+Stanford's campus organization is decentralized.
 The Sunflower Assets (SFA) database provides a central information resource where departments and administrative offices can locate a given piece of equipment by searching for an SU.ID tag number, serial number, steward, custodian, etc. SFA and FA form the central, auditable property record for Stanford University; they provide crucial information for the university relative to Stanford capital assets and government or sponsor funded assets.
-At Stanford a capital asset is defined as having all of the following:

 - A useful life of more than one year

 - Be an individual, stand-alone, moveable, tangible item